bioshot-dotcom/BMI_weight_prediction/README.md

-# Predicting BMI from Health Indicators
+# Predicting BMI/weight from Health Indicators

+This project is part of the Machine Learning Project course at **UCL Louvain University**, conducted during the academic year 2021/2022.

-The main objective of this project is to identify the most effective machine learning model for weight and BMI prediction.
+The main objective is to identify the most effective machine learning model for weight and BMI prediction.
 By leveraging a training dataset consisting of independent features, we aim to develop a model that can accurately predict weights for given individuals.

-This project is part of the Machine Learning Project course at **UCL Louvain University**, conducted during the academic year 2021/2022.

 ## Dataset

 The dataset consists of two files: